 BellyBelly recognises the importance of preparing positively for birth.

 Some of the following statistics and stories might be frightening to read, regarding the most dangerous places to give birth.

-BellyBelly has no intention of increasing fear surrrounding birth.
+BellyBelly has no intention of increasing fear surrounding birth.

 However, knowledge is power, and we believe in providing information and resources to help parents make informed decisions about their care.

 Overall, giving birth is safe, even in the US.
 The purpose of these investigations and articles is to raise awareness that we can, and should, make it even safer.

 Around 3.9 million births occur in the US each year.
 A recent USA Today investigation, Deadly Deliveries, found about 50,000 US mothers face serious injury and 700 die every year due to childbirth related complications.